Influence of intraspecies interactions on the nucleation and wetting phase diagram in dilute ternary Bose-Einstein condensates: Nucleation and wetting phase diagram and loci of degenerate points

 We now turn our attention to examining the conditions under which the interface between components 1 and 2 may become wetted by the third component.
 As outlined previously, the relative parameters defined in Eqs. (\ref{K}) and (\ref{xiratio}) are determined by intrinsic atomic parameters, particularly the intra- and interspecies scattering lengths.
 These interatomic interactions are experimentally tunable across several orders of magnitude in strength via the application of Feshbach resonances \cite{Inouye1998,Stan2004,Chin2010}.
 In the phase space spanned by these parameters, the wetting phase diagram at three-phase coexistence ($\mu_3/\bar\mu_3=1$) is determined by three boundaries: the nucleation line given by Eq. (\ref{nucl}), the critical and first-order wetting lines given by Eqs. (\ref{critical}) and (\ref{first}), respectively.
 Our system contains four independent parameters, $K_{13},K_{23},\xi_3/\xi_1$ and $\xi_3/\xi_2$.
 In Ref. \cite{Indekeu2025}, the intraspecies scattering lengths were held fixed so that the healing-length ratios defined in Eq. (\ref{xiratio}) remain constant, and the wetting phase transitions were investigated in the $(K_{13},K_{23})$-plane by varying the interspecies scattering lengths.
 Within this construction, the wetting phase diagram appears two degenerate points, which separate the phase diagram plane into three regions: one inner corresponds to the critical wetting phase transition and two outers correspond to the first-order wetting phase transition.

-We now investigate how the wetting phase transition is affected by variations in the healing-length ratios.
+We now investigate how the nucleation and wetting phase transitions are affected by variations in the healing-length ratios.
 Here, the relative coupling constants $K_{13}$ and $K_{23}$ are fixed, while the healing length ratios are modulated by varying the intraspecies scattering lengths.
 In particular, we hold $\xi_1,\xi_2$ constant, and investigate the effects of varying $\xi_3$.